mattbroussard/expertflyer-util/README.md

 # Utilities for ExpertFlyer

+**⚠️ July 2025:** ExpertFlyer has released an updated UI that appears to be based on React and breaks almost all functionality in this extension, which depended heavily on interacting with YUI components.
+Fixing things would likely amount to a rewrite, so it's unlikely I do so anytime soon.

 [Install from Chrome Web Store](https://chrome.google.com/webstore/detail/utilities-for-expertflyer/pkadldhlfkfikppkplbpdbpchlpkkelo)

 Utilities for automating repetitive manual actions in [ExpertFlyer](https://www.expertflyer.com/), namely creating flight alerts for multiple dates at once.